Ukraine eyes arbitration if Russia doesn't cut gas price

 Russia seized Ukraine's Crimea region and formally annexed it last month widening the dispute into the biggest stand-off between Russia and the West since the end of the Cold War.

-Ukraine is still in talks with Russia to cut the gas price, which Moscow raised to $485 per 1,000 cubic meters from a previously discounted price of $268.50, making it now by far the highest price paid in Europe for Russian gas.
+Ukraine is still in talks with Russia to cut the gas price, which Moscow raised to $485 (292.43 pounds) per 1,000 cubic metres from a previously discounted price of $268.50, making it now by far the highest price paid in Europe for Russian gas.

-The Russian gas export monopoly Gazprom says that on average it charges its European customers between $370 and $380 per 1,000 cubic meters.
+The Russian gas export monopoly Gazprom says that on average it charges its European customers between $370 and $380 per 1,000 cubic metres.

 Ukraine imports more than half its gas needs from Russia.